 “Hi, I love what you’ve done with your garden!
 I’m especially curious about your fig tree.
 I’d love to visit your garden sometime in the coming weeks if you’re open to it?”

 “Hi, I’m so curious about your orchids.
 Can I buy you lunch this weekend?
 I’d love to learn more about your collection!”

-C. How to start a conversation on Discord
+3. Starting a conversation on Discord

-After that, you can start reading other people’s profiles to see if you seem to have a lot in common.
+First, you need to write your own profile.
+After that, you can start reading other people’s profiles to see if you have something in common.

 Here are some examples of how you can start a conversation on a friend dating app or website:

 “Hi, how are you?
 I see we have a lot in common.
 I would love to get to know you better!
 Check out my profile and see if we match :)”

 “Hello, I see you also love Disney movies.
 It would be fun to go watch the upcoming new Disney movie together at the cinema.
 Check out my profile to see if we match 🙂 Have a great day!”

 After your first message, they’ll respond if they think you match too, and it should be relatively straightforward to set up a meeting after that.

 The secret to making a conversation interesting is to find commonalities.
 A commonality could be anything from growing up in the same city to sharing the same passion for role-playing games.